aisingapore/TagUI/docs/main_concepts.rst

   tagui my_flow.tag -h

-This allows you to continue using your desktop normally while the flow is running, but it will not work if your flow uses visual automation, because visual automation reads and clicks what is on your screen.
+This allows you to continue using your desktop normally while the flow is running, but it will not work if your flow uses visual automation, because it reads and clicks what is on your screen.

 .. raw:: html